Top On-Campus Jobs for College Students

 3. Check your college's job board.
 Many colleges have online databases where they list job openings for students.
 Some have a specific section dedicated to on-campus jobs.
 Make sure you take advantage of these listings.
 If you're eligible for the federal work-study program, check to see what jobs are available.

 4. Don't be afraid to ask, "How'd you get your job?"
 Make use of your peers.
-If you have any friends who work on campus, see if there are any openings at their workplaces, and if they can connect you with a manager or supervisor who would be willing to take a look at your resume.
+If you have any friends who work on campus, see if there are any openings at their workplaces.
+Ask if they can connect you with a manager or supervisor who would be willing to take a look at your resume.
 If you see an acquaintance working somewhere you'd like to work - like the campus Starbucks, for example, or in the dining hall - don't be afraid to ask if their workplace is hiring.

 5. Network with professors.
 If you do well in a class or have forged a positive relationship with one of your professors, you can ask if their academic department is hiring an administrative assistant, or even if the professor themselves is looking for a teaching assistant or exam grader, for example.